 This post may contain affiliate links.
 It means I may earn a commission if you book or purchase something.
 This is at no cost to you and support this website.
 Learn more here.

-New Caledonia is an archipelago of 6 inhabited islands in addition to its main island, Grande-Terre: the Isle of Pines, Belep, and the Loyautés Islands formed by Lifou, Mare, Ouvea and Tiga.
-With more than 135 islands, islets and atolls, there is a little chance you can visit them all during your stay in New Caledonia.
+New Caledonia is an archipelago of 6 inhabited islands in addition to its main island Grande-Terre: the Isle of Pines, Belep, and the Loyautés Islands formed by Lifou, Mare, Ouvea and Tiga.
+With more than 135 islands, islets and atolls, there is little chance you can visit them all during your stay in New Caledonia.
 However, no trip would be complete without putting at least one of the New Caledonia islands on your itinerary.
 While the main island is all about mountains, prairies and jungle, the smaller islands are all about white sand beaches and coconut trees you dream about when you think about Pacific Islands, but always with the twist of the native Kanak culture.

 As a scuba diver, you may wonder, where is the best place to go to make the most of a diving addict’s time in New Caledonia.
-I decided to focus only, in this article, on the 3 islands of New Caledonia where scuba diving is available: the Isle of Pines, Ouvea and Lifou.
+I decided to focus only, in this article, on the three islands of New Caledonia where scuba diving is available: the Isle of Pines, Ouvea and Lifou.
 In their local dialect, these New Caledonia islands are also called “Kunie”, “Iaai” and “Drehu”.
 Each island was very different, and if you have time, I would love to tell you to visit them all, but I know this is not always possible.
 From a pure scuba diving perspective, you will quickly understand from the experience I had there, that, for once, I have a relatively strong recommendation about where to go.

 “Kunie”, the elegant Isle of the Pines